karolkozub/KKAssert/README.md

 @end
 ```

-How does the failure message look like?
+What does the failure message look like?
 ---------------------------------------

 ```